 The origination of the territorial disputes dated back to the Treaty of Sugauli, signed in 1815 AD, December.
-Which was approved by East India Company and Kingdom of Nepal in 1816 AD.
+Which was approved by the East India Company and the Kingdom of Nepal in 1816 AD.
 This was done after the end of the anglo-Nepalese war (1814-1816).
 Where Nepal lost 1/3rd of the territory.

 In 1860, then Nepalese Prime Minister Junga Bahadur Rana helped the British in overpowering the Indian Rebellion of 1857.
-The result of this activity has led to return some parts of western terai to Nepal.
+The result of this activity has led to the return of some parts of western terai to Nepal.
 Based on article V of the Sugauli Treaty, the eastern side of the Kali River belongs to Nepal and the western part of India.
 The source of the Kali River creates the greatest border disputes.

-Nepali border expert claims the Kala Pani areas are Nepalese territory, based on the maps published by the then British Surveyor General of India in 1827 and 1856.
+Nepali border expert claims the Kala Pani areas are Nepalese territory, based on the Nepal map of Nepal published by the then British Surveyor General of India in 1827 and 1856.
 Pondering to the fact that, the source of the Kali river lies at Limpiyadhura.
 Which circumstances that Kala Pani and lipulekh lies on the eastern side of the river.
 Buddhi Narayan Shrestha, Senior border experts also asserts that the river flows to the west of Kalapani.
 This is the main Kali river which comes from Limpiyadhura.
 According to him, Limpiyadhura is the main source of the Kali river, which is also mentioning in the Old Atlas of China’, 1903.

-Kalapai is the Nepali territory
+Kalapani is the Nepali territory

-In 2015, Nepal objects to India-china object trade pact via lipulekh.
+In 2015, Nepal objects to the India-china object trade pact via lipulekh.
 However, India titles Pankhagad, a small river, lying on the southern part of Kalapani is the true border.
 Which somehow shows these areas are on their side.
 India generated new maps in 1879 AD, in which they rename the river flown from Limpyudhara.
 And conclude the kali river to river flown from kalapani.
 Which was a false statement India claims according to the changing map in 1879.

 They failed to assert their point as they hadn’t shown the real border, which is the Kali River.
 However, disputes is not a new one.
 As time and again, table talks have been done.
 But no conclusion has made in each meeting, no actions have been taken in these sectors.
 But now the triggering activities of road construction had made Nepal step these great actions.